 A good general rule is to know your exit before you enter a trade.
-Lets face it though, anyone can put money into an account, randomly hit buy and sell, and possibly make money.
+Let’s face it though, anyone can put money into an account, randomly hit buy and sell, and possibly make money.
 Yes, you can make money without a plan, but the key is consistency.
-Trading with no real real plan or risk control is not smart trading, it’s just gambling.
+Trading with no real real plan or risk control is not smart trading, that is when it becomes day trading gambling.
 When you follow set rules and guidelines you have structure an idea on how you can repeat success.”Just winging it” can be fun and exciting, but it won’t get you very far in the stock market.

 2. Risk/ Reward Ratios and Win Rate

 This is where it just doesn’t seem to click for many traders.
 The risk/reward ratio is how much you are risking in a trade, compared to how much your hoping to get.
 Your win ratio is, of course, how many trades you win out of all the trades you take.

 The power of these ratios when considered with your win rate is amazing to consider.
 The higher your win rate, the lower your risk/reward can be.
 Do you realize that you can be wrong 3 out 4 times on trades and still be profitable with the right risk/reward ratio?
 Now realize that you can be right 3 out of 4 times on trades and still lose money because of bad risk/reward ratios.

 Consistency with risk/ reward ratios and sticking to your planned rules can save you from blowing up your trading account.

 You shouldn’t limit yourself, right?
 Wrong!
 Well, kind of.
 Some find a set a daily loss limit helps reduce the chance of blowing an account on a really bad day.
 This is the max amount you can lose before you stop trading for the day.